Andyccs/sport-news-retrieval/README.md

 ```Shell
 $ pip install -r crawler/requirements.txt
 ```
+'SimpleNBAScores', 'ESPNNBA', 'NBATV']

-The crawler will crawl [ESPN](https://twitter.com/espn?lang=en) and [TheNBACentral](https://twitter.com/TheNBACentral?lang=en) twitter timeline.
+The crawler will crawl [ESPN](https://twitter.com/espn), [TheNBACentral](https://twitter.com/TheNBACentral), [SimpleNBAScore](https://twitter.com/SimpleNBAScore), [ESPNNBA](https://twitter.com/ESPNNBA), and [NBATV](https://twitter.com/NBATV) twitter timeline.
 To use this crawler, we first need to obtain an API key from [Twitter Application Management](https://apps.twitter.com) website.
 Next, create a file `tweeter_key.py` in `crawler` folder.
 This file will not be checked in to Git.

 ```Python
 # Replace the values with your API key values